magento/architecture/design-documents/declarative-schema-database-compatibility.md

 ## About

-Declarative schema relies on querying data that may have different format depending on database.
+Declarative schema relies on querying metadata from the DB.
+The query itself and format of the result may differ for different RDBMS systems.
 For example, here is the query from `Magento\Framework\Setup\Declaration\Schema\Db\MySQL\DbSchemaReader::readColumns`

 ```
 SELECT